-- After you tuck your child in, come up with some reason to leave the room and then come right back and give lots of attention and praise for staying in bed and trying to fall asleep.
+- After you tuck your child in, come up with some reason to leave the room for a few minutes and then come right back and give lots of attention and praise for staying in bed and trying to fall asleep.

-- Gradually remove yourself out of the room: Lay with him until he falls asleep for a few nights, then sit on the bed, then sit next to the bed, then sit further away from the bed, and so on until you are out of the room.
+- Another option is to gradually remove yourself out of the room.
+You will start by laying with your child, or holding your child, until they fall asleep for about three nights.
+Then sit on the bed for another three nights.
+Then sit next to the bed, then sit further away from the bed, and so on until you are out of the room.

 - Crying is usually longer the second through fourth nights but stay strong.
-It can take up to 8-12 nights for the new habit or routine to be learned.
+It can take up to eight to 12 nights for the new habit or routine to be learned.

 - Pick a time you can function on little sleep - maybe when you have a few days off or have extra support at home.

 - Your child may throw up from crying.
 Clean things up quickly and put them back to bed with limited attention.

 - All children wake up throughout the night.
 The problem is that some children cannot put themselves back to sleep independently.

 - This usually happens when the child is used to falling asleep at bedtime with something or someone (light, caregiver, bottle, rocking) that’s not there in the middle of the night to put them back to sleep.
 So when they wake up, like all children do, they are unable to fall back to sleep alone and they call out for their caregiver to give them what they need.